hallpaz/3dsystems20/docs/assignment2.md

 ##### Looking for alternatives renderers

-We tried to use the Tensorflow Graphics to render a mesh, but we couldn't find information on how to render a textured mesh and it didn't appear we could achieve it on time.
-Our second alternative was the Open Differentiable Renderer (OpenDR).
+We tried to use the [Tensorflow Graphics](https://www.tensorflow.org/graphics/) to render the mesh, but we couldn't find information on how to render a textured mesh and it didn't appear we could achieve it on time.
+Our second alternative was the [Open Differentiable Renderer](http://open-dr.org/) (OpenDR).
+Although this have a nice documentation of the examples, including a paper detailing how they achieved this result, the repository is out of

 ### Conclusion

 Cropping the mesh
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTA0Njk1MjA4NCwtODE1MDU2MTM3LC0xNz
+eyJoaXN0b3J5IjpbLTE5NDA3NjczODYsLTgxNTA1NjEzNywtMT
-U0NjMzMjUzLC0xMTcyMDM1NDAzLC01Mjc5NDY5MDQsMTI1NzE0
+c1NDYzMzI1MywtMTE3MjAzNTQwMywtNTI3OTQ2OTA0LDEyNTcx
-MDU3NSwxOTUxOTAzMjM0LC0yMDY5MzY4MzUxLDE4ODk5NTU1Nj
+NDA1NzUsMTk1MTkwMzIzNCwtMjA2OTM2ODM1MSwxODg5OTU1NT
-csLTEyNTg0MDE0ODksLTU3OTkyMDQ5NywtODE1Njk5NDkyLC0x
+Y3LC0xMjU4NDAxNDg5LC01Nzk5MjA0OTcsLTgxNTY5OTQ5Miwt
-MTgzNDIyNjA2LDQ1NzY3NTE5NywxNjQzODcyMDQwLC0xMDIzMT
+MTE4MzQyMjYwNiw0NTc2NzUxOTcsMTY0Mzg3MjA0MCwtMTAyMz
-YzNTI1LC00NjIzNDI2NywtMTc5MDg3MDY0MSwtNTc3NDMwNTI2
+E2MzUyNSwtNDYyMzQyNjcsLTE3OTA4NzA2NDEsLTU3NzQzMDUy
-LC0zNDM1ODM1OTJdfQ==
+NiwtMzQzNTgzNTkyXX0=
 -->